punuvinu2000/own_mose2.0/README.md

 This Python project allows you to control your computer mouse using just your fingers and a webcam!
 By using computer vision and hand tracking, you can move the mouse and click without touching any hardware.

-https://user-images.githubusercontent.com/your-demo-video.mp4 *(Add a demo if you have one)*

 ## 🚀 Features